mubix/disappeared/README.md

-disappeared
+Repo of sites and tools that went %POOF%
 ===========

-Repo of sites and tools that went %POOF%